 11. Pony Rides Birthday Party

 Yee-haw!
-Dude ranches, equestrian centers, and private horse properties, often host children’s birthday parties.
+Dude ranches, equestrian centers, and private horse properties, often host children’s outdoor birthday parties.
 What kid doesn’t want to ride a pony for his/her birthday?
 Other fun activities can include decorating a horseshoe, brushing a pony, and learning about horses.

 12. Dairy Farm Birthday Party

-Local dairy farms are another little known birthday party idea.
+Local dairy farms are another little known outdoor birthday party idea.
 The children can usually pet and feed farm animals.
 Depending on the children’s ages, they can learn about cheese-making, and maybe even milk a cow or goat.

 13. Zoo Birthday Party

-Zoos are perfectly set up to host birthday parties.
+Zoos are perfectly set up to host summer birthday parties.
 Children can spend some time seeing the animals, a zookeeper can provide a learning session or behind the scenes tour.
 Additionally, most local zoos have a private room for cake and present time.

 14. Mini Golf Birthday Party